-Congress agreed and the termination period for an IRA was moved to age 115, which at this time is beyond any practical life expectancy.
+Congress agreed and the termination period for an IRA was moved to age 115, which at this time is beyond any reasonable life expectancy.
 Now instead of being forced to remove 100% of your funds from your IRA by age 90, you are allowed an extra 25 years to spend it and deal with any tax liability.

 The same thing happened with insurance products and their contractual end.
-When Congress moved the IRA termination date to age 115, the insurance industry changed their termination date to age 120.
-Now annuities and some life insurance policies can have their termination date moved to a distant age and this allows the annuitant to have complete control over when the funds will be used as well as total control over the tax liability.
+When Congress moved the IRA termination date to age 115, the insurance industry changed it’s termination date to age 120.
+Now annuities and some life insurance policies can have their termination date moved to a distant age, and this allows the annuitant to have complete control over when the funds will be used as well as total control over the tax liability.